Lower Silesian dialect group: Nasal vowels

-The distribution of ã and õ may differ than in Standard Silesian.
+The distribution of ã and õ may differ from that in Standard Silesian.
 Nasality is lost before ł.
 Nasal vowels decompose to have a nasal consonant assimilating to the following consonant, including before sibilants, albeit to a lesser degree.
 Similarly, the vowel component has a tendency to diphthongize to include j, especially before a palatal consonant.

 a can rarely change to e before nasal consonants, which can further raise to y like eN: wiōzynka (standard Silesian wiōnzōnka), z Polakiymi - this -'ymi likely arose under influence of the instrumental singular form Polakiym.
 More often, old á, both old and new, changes to ō before a nasal consonant, merging with oN: sōm /som/ (Wójcice), pamiyntōm /pamjɪntom/ (Lubsza), pōn /pon/ (Tarnowiec).
 This resulting ō can phonetically sometimes sound as [ʊ]: [bratʊnɛk] (Karłowice) or even [u]: [bratunɛk] (Stare Kolnie).
 Finally, aN is sometimes kept as aN or not raised entirely to just oN as the result of influence from Standard Polish from settlers coming from the Eastern Borderlands: geszpon /ɡɛʂpɔn/ (from German Gespann) (Lubsza), pan /pan/ (Lubsza, Tarnowiec).

 o near nasal consonants generally raises to ōN, which can diphthongize or raise as described above, especially in a closed syllable, however sometimes clear oN can be seen.

 The group eN raises to yN or sometimes to iN after palatal consonants.

 iN lowers, approaching a sound between e and y: ś niymi (Standard Silesian z niymi) (Stobrawa).

 Other vowels may nasalize when before m, especially when m is followed by a sibilant.